 80%of NAU students have not used marijuana in the last 30 days (ACHA-NCHA II 2019, n=529).

-Similar to alcohol, marijuana can interfere with REM sleep and ultimately impact students’ ability to concentrate and retain information.
+Similar to alcohol, cannabis can interfere with REM sleep and ultimately impact students’ ability to concentrate and retain information.

-Frequent marijuana use is associated with discontinuous college enrollment and has been shown to negatively impact the long-term ability to learn.
+Frequent cannabis use is associated with discontinuous college enrollment and has been shown to negatively impact the long-term ability to learn.

 People with a strong family history of mental health issues, especially schizophrenia, have a higher risk of experiencing mental health issues themselves due to frequent marijuana use.